CYB3RV4D3R/lab-git-basics/README.md

-LAB - Python Basics
+LAB - Git Basics
 =====================

-Simple workshop for a crash course on the programming language Python.
+Simple workshop for a crash course on Git, Github, Gitlab, CICD.